What's in a Name? A Case for the Global Legal Entity Identifier

 The Global LEI System (GLEIS) assigns 20-digit, alphanumeric LEIs to uniquely identify legal entities participating in transactions worldwide.
 Each LEI contains information about an entity’s ownership structure and thus answers the questions “who is who” and “who owns whom” among market participants.

-The details above describe a point in a network of entities which have, in this case, ownership-by and owned-by relationships between them.
-The knowledge behind this visualisation is the kind of knowledge sought by that same question from 2008: “What is your aggregate exposure to Lehman Brothers?”
+The details above represents a legal entity identifier example, describing a point in a network of entities which have, in this case, ownership-by and owned-by relationships between them.
+The knowledge behind this LEI visualization is the kind of knowledge sought by that same question from 2008: “What is your aggregate exposure to Lehman Brothers?”

-The global LEI is the critical component of the only open, commercially neutral, standardised and regulatory-endorsed system capable of establishing digitised trust between all legal entities, everywhere.
+The Global LEI system is the critical component of the only open, commercially neutral, standardized, and regulatory-endorsed system capable of establishing digitized trust between all legal entities, everywhere.

 The Global LEI System is set up as a federated system.
-The Global Legal Entity Identifier Foundation (GLEIF) is a non-profit Swiss foundation, managing a network of partners—known as the LEI issuing organisations—and ensures the operational integrity of the Global LEI System.
-Meanwhile, there are 39 accredited LEI issuing organisations.
+The Global Legal Entity Identifier Foundation (GLEIF) is a non-profit Swiss foundation, managing a network of partners—known as the LEI issuing organizations—and ensures the operational integrity of the Global LEI System.
+Meanwhile, there are 39 accredited LEI issuing organizations.
 The Regulatory Oversight Committee (ROC) ensures rule compliance by all participants of the system.

 The issue of trust is central to all of this and can be a real sticking point that hinders development.
-GLEIF’s vision is to enable people and businesses worldwide to make smarter, less costly and more reliable decisions about whom to do business with.
-But how can an organisation trust that a supplier located a significant distance away is who they say they are?
-Or, as a person, how can I verify that the organisation receiving personal data is who I believe them to be?
+GLEIF’s vision is to enable people and businesses worldwide to make smarter, less costly, and more reliable decisions about whom to do business with.
+But how can an organization trust that a supplier located a significant distance away is who they say they are?
+Or, as a person, how can I verify that the organization receiving personal data is who I believe them to be?
+That is the problem global legal entity identifiers and LEI lookup systems are trying to solve.

 The challenge is increasing.
-As more processes and interactions become digital, stakeholders must work harder than ever to legitimise trust.
+As more processes and interactions become digital, stakeholders must work harder than ever to legitimize trust.

-This puts the field of identity management at the heart of digital transformation.
+This puts the field of identity management via legal entity identifiers at the heart of digital transformation.
 One focus area is promoting the LEI to enhance digital certificates and signing in financial reporting.
-For example, in order to ensure the integrity of their annual report, organisations can now embed the LEI in the XBRL® format and in the digital certificates used by the executives for signing of the reports.
+For example, in order to ensure the integrity of their annual report, organizations can now embed the LEI in the XBRL® format and in the digital certificates used by the executives for signing of the reports.

-If you are responsible for the digital transformation of your organisation, especially regarding regulatory reporting, consider registering for an LEI and beginning to learn how to leverage this system to foster trust in your electronic records and in your financial and regulatory reporting.
-The shared benefits grow as more organisations adopt the Global LEI System.
+If you are responsible for the digital transformation of your organization, especially regarding regulatory reporting, consider registering for an legal entity identifier (LEI) and beginning to learn how to leverage the LEI system to foster trust in your electronic records and in your financial and regulatory reporting.
+In fact, see how your legal entity reporting process compares to your peers.
+The shared benefits grow as more organizations adopt the Global LEI system.
 This is one standard where compliance is inexpensive, easy to adopt and maintain, and ever-growing in value.

 XBRL® is a trademark of XBRL International, Inc. All rights reserved.
 The XBRL® standards are open and freely licensed by way of the XBRL International License Agreement.